Cuyer/RustHub/README.md

 * Coroutines
 * Event bus

 Additionally app was written using MVVM with Clean Architecture principle.
-I've created my own local MongoDB database and integraded with my own API that was written in Node.js
+I've created my own local MongoDB database and integraded with my own API that was written in Node.js.
+Application was built to support screen orientation changes and if needed, light/dark theme switch could be applied easily.

 ## Dashboard